Public Holidays in 2014

-Given here is the list of Dubai Public holidays 2013.
+Given here is the list of UAE Public holidays 2014.
 Private companies will also be closed on these days.
 The Islamic festivals are based on Islamic calendar, determined by various moon phase sighting.
 The dates of the holidays change every year.
-The Dubai Statuary Government Holidays 2013 calendar is only based on estimates.
-The Dubai holiday calendar cannot be guaranteed for 100 percent accuracy..
+The Dubai Statuary Government Holidays 2014 calendar is only based on estimates.
+The Dubai holiday calendar cannot be guaranteed for 100 percent accuracy.

 During the lunar month of Ramadan, which precedes Eid Al-Fitr, Muslims fast during the day and feast at night and there may be interruptions in normal business patterns.
 Several restaurants are closed during the day and there could be restrictions on smoking and drinking.
 This could last from two to ten days, depending on the region.

 In the year 2014, employees in government sector may have about 13 holidays, while their counterparts in private sector may enjoy 10 days off.
 Here is the list of UAE Public Holidays in 2014.

 International New Year's Day- Wednesday, 1st January 2014

 (Public and private sectors, and Banks in UAE remain closed in the New Year).

 Milad un Nabi Birth of the Prophet Mohammed